DLFundamentals/blog/_posts/2026-06-08-directional-neural-collapse.md

     <p class="diagram-caption">Fig. 6 — Schematic of the reported qualitative finding (not measured values).
 During SSL pretraining, directional CDNV collapses toward zero while classical CDNV stays high — the gap is the anisotropy that classical clustering measures misread.</p>
   </div>

-  <p>The multitask prediction holds up too.
-On controlled synthetic data with independent visual factors — shape, size, color, pattern — SSL encoders map distinct factors to <strong>approximately orthogonal</strong> directions: the median absolute cosine similarity between decision axes from different labelings decays toward zero over training, staying below the curve the theory predicts.</p>
+  <p>The multitask prediction also survives the empirical check.
+On controlled synthetic data with independent visual factors — shape, size, color, pattern — SSL encoders map distinct factors to <strong>approximately orthogonal</strong> directions.
+The median absolute cosine similarity between decision axes from different labelings decays toward zero over training, staying within the qualitative envelope predicted by the theorem.
+In plain language: the representation learns a little coordinate system for independent factors.</p>

   <hr>

   <h2>What this does and does not say</h2>

   <p>The claim is geometric and specific.
-It does not say SSL induces full neural collapse — it explicitly does not, and the persistence of large orthogonal variance is the whole point.
-It does not certify a particular accuracy number for a particular encoder; it identifies the one quantity that <em>controls</em> few-shot error and proves the dependence is sharp.
-The bound is distribution-free at second order, which is why the constant $4$ is unimprovable without assuming light tails — and the fourth-moment term is there precisely to handle the heavy ones.</p>
+It does not say SSL induces full neural collapse; it says something more delicate and more useful.
+The total class cloud may remain large, but the projection that controls the decision becomes small.
+The theorem also does not promise a precise accuracy number for every encoder and every dataset.
+It identifies the right control variable, proves a sharp dependence in a distribution-free setting, and separates representation error from finite-shot centroid-estimation error.</p>

-  <p>It also rests on the NCC / linear-probe family of downstream rules and on having enough shots to estimate centroids; the finite-shot terms are honest about that cost.
-And the multitask orthogonality result is proved for independent balanced binary labelings, a clean idealization of the messier real-world case.
-What survives all of this is a reframing: stop averaging variance over directions that decisions ignore, and a frozen SSL encoder stops looking mysterious.</p>
+  <p>The scope matters.
+The analysis is centered on NCC and linear-probe-style downstream rules, so it is a theory of geometry seen by simple heads, not a universal theorem about every possible adaptation procedure.
+The finite-shot terms are honest about the fact that support-set centroids must be estimated.
+And the orthogonality theorem assumes independent balanced labelings, a clean abstraction of real visual factors.
+Still, the message survives these caveats: stop averaging over directions the decision ignores, and SSL transfer stops looking mysterious.</p>

   <div class="steps">
     <div class="step">